 “All of these suggestions need to be individualized for each person and their specific needs,” Sewell says.
 “These folks can get lost in the shuffle and chaos of happy family gatherings.
 So, just be sensitive and loving.
 And plan ahead.

 # # #

 News Media Contact: Debra Kain, 619-543-6163

-More on the UCSD Senior Behavioral Health Center: UCSD's Senior Behavioral Health Program Relocates to Specially Designed Floor at Hillcrest Hospital
+More on the Senior Behavioral Health Center: UC San Diego's Senior Behavioral Health Program Relocates to Specially Designed Floor at Hillcrest Hospital

 Note to broadcast and cable producers: UC San Diego provides an on-campus satellite uplink facility for live or pre-recorded television interviews.
 Please phone, or e-mail, the media contact listed above to arrange an interview.

 UC San Diego Health Sciences Communications HealthBeat: /news/